2017 Green Lands Blue Waters Conference

 Speakers will include:

-- Randy Jackson, Professor of Grassland Ecology at the University of Wisconsin-Madison and an advocate for grass-based agriculture
+- How do we make grassland our dominant agriculture?
+Randy Jackson, Professor of Grassland Ecology at the University of Wisconsin-Madison and an advocate for grass-based agriculture

-- Laura Jackson, Biology Professor at the University of Northern Iowa, Director of its Tallgrass Prairie Center, and author of The Farm as a Natural Habitat
+- A land of milk and honey: Reconnecting food systems with ecosystems in the tallgrass prairie region.
+Laura Jackson, Biology Professor at the University of Northern Iowa, Director of its Tallgrass Prairie Center, and co-editor of The Farm as Natural Habitat

-- Steve Apfelbaum, Founder and Chairman of Applied Ecological Services, one of the country’s leading ecological consultants, and author of the award-winning book Nature’s Second Chance
+- How does continuous living cover restore our landscape?
+Steve Apfelbaum, Founder and Chairman of Applied Ecological Services, one of the country’s leading ecological consultants, and author of the award-winning book Nature’s Second Chance

 St. Croix River Association